Monday, September 30, 2013

 I liked Il Postino (internationally released in 1994) and was charmed by my introduction to Pixar -- Toy Story, the film that changed the face of animation.
 And while the art isn't as slick as it would become, and the series has arguably improved with each movie, I have a special place in my heart for the first.
 I was especially tickled by Buzz Lightyear's belief that he was the real deal, something that would be lost in the sequels.

-1995 was Jane Austen crazy– Clueless was a modern telling of Emma.
-Which is one of my favorite novels from the author.
-It's a delightfully funny romantic confection, which for a time made Alicia Silverstone a big star.
-There was also an adaptation of Persuasion, which some really loved.
-I found it a bit too restrained and dry.
+1995 was Jane Austen crazy– Clueless, a modern telling of Emma -one of my favorite novels from the author- is a delightfully funny romantic confection, which for a time made Alicia Silverstone a big star.
+There were also prime BBC television adaptations of Persuasion (which played in theaters in the States), and Pride and Prejudice.

 Ang Lee and screenwriter Emma Thompson offered up Sense and Sensibility.
 Thompson tightens up the story, takes out a few characters and situations while still retaining Austen’s voice.
-You get the drama, the sadness, the stifling decorum and uptight people of privilege who make life a misery for those they see beneath them.
-But Thompson also understands Austen's incisive humor and gives us plenty of laughs.
+She does ramp up the romance (these were not romantic men), but you get the drama, the humor (though it's not as incisive), the sadness, the stifling decorum and uptight people of privilege who make life a misery for those they see beneath them.
 Lee's direction is picturesque, as you’d expect in a period piece like this.
 But it's his eye for composition and blocking that makes his work distinct and memorable.
-The only problem I have with it (it’s Ang's one weakness in general) is that it can get overly melodramatic.

 As much as I appreciate all this Austen, I awarded the Felix to another...